 Director, Heartland Neurological Therapy and Wellness Center

-Cheri Prince, DPT is a Physical Therapist and Director of Heartland Neurologic Therapy and Wellness Center in Waterloo, NE.
-She received her Doctorate degree in Physical Therapy from Creighton University in 1999.
-Her clinical interests lie in the treatment of Parkinson's Disease and she holds certifications in LSVT BIG, PWR!
-(Parkinson's Wellness Recovery), and has completed the Allied Team Training for Parkinson's through the Parkinson's Foundation.
+Cheri Prince, DPT, is a physical therapist and Director of Heartland Neurologic Therapy and Wellness Center in Waterloo, Nebraska.
+She received her Doctorate in Physical Therapy from Creighton University in 1999.
+Her clinical interests lie in the treatment of Parkinson's disease, and she holds certifications in LSVT BIG and PWR!
+(Parkinson's Wellness Recovery).
+Cheri has completed the Allied Team Training for Parkinson's through the Parkinson's Foundation.

 Betsy Reynolds, PharmD